 - Carbon = 1s22s22px12py1

-In order to make the electronic configuration of the elements simple and convenient, it is written such that the electronic configuration of noble gas core precedes the valence shell electrons.
+In order to make the electronic configuration of the elements simple and convenient, it is written such that the electronic configuration of the noble gas core precedes the valence shell electrons.
 It represented by the symbol of noble gases using square brackets followed by the valence shell configuration.
 For magnesium, the electronic configuration is written as [Ne]3s2 and calcium are represented as [Ar]4s2.
 There are a certain set of rules and principles that govern the filling of electrons in an orbital.

 Almost all the elements follow the same trend for writing electronic configuration.
 Sometimes when two sub-shells differ in the energies, an electron from the lower energy moves to higher energy.

 This is because of two reasons:

 - Symmetrical distribution: As everyone knows that symmetry leads to stability.
 The orbitals in which the sub-shell is exactly half-filled or completely filled are more stable because of the symmetrical distribution of electrons.